kkamara/kkamara/README.md

 Favourite music: I listen to the ambient sounds of the [Kelvin Kamara sound app](https://github.com/kkamara/kelvinkamara).
 I like music with no vocals.

 Nationality: I have a UK passport.
 I was born and raised in Lewisham, south east London.
 I am from Lagos, Nigeria on my father's side.
 I am also from Sierra Leone.
 I have visited Lagos, Nigeria, twice.

-I use [f.lux](https://justgetflux.com/) to reduce eye strain.
-The software is available for Windows operating system.
+I used [f.lux](https://justgetflux.com/) for many years to reduce eye strain.
+Now, I don't use that anymore.
+For programming, I use Solarized themes because it reduces eye strain and improves the visual clarity of text.
+For web browsing, I use [Dark Reader](https://chromewebstore.google.com/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh) Google Chrome web browser extension, where I can easily configure it to turn off, for operability, for some sites like Github.com .

 I used to have an alarm every day at 8pm to stop coding, to rest, and prepare for bed.